 In 2008 and 2009 respectively, Professor Emeritus Charles Mark, a long-time supporter of the Five College Center for the Study of World Languages, its mission and its students, endowed two scholarships to support students’ language acquisition experiences in target language countries.
 One scholarship supports Czech language study, and all Five College students are eligible to apply, while the other scholarship supports students from the University of Massachusetts in target country study of any language offered by the Five College Center.
-Both scholarships are awarded during the fall term for in-country study any time during the next year.
+The focus of these scholarships is on language acquisition through language and cultural immersion.

 Each recipient will write a two-page report of his/her language acquisition adventures and submit it to the Five College Center for the Study of World Languages upon return to his/her home institution.